 Having patience is, as Togme Zangpo says, a great cause for building up a tremendous amount of positive force.
 He says, for a bodhisattva wishing for a wealth of positive force, that’s usually translated as “merit,” all who cause harm are equal to treasures of gems.
 Why?
 Well, how could we develop patience if there weren’t others who are annoying and difficult?
 We find a similar thought in other mind training texts.
 Those with whom we can practice patience are great treasures, because through that we can build up a wealth of positive force, with which we can reach enlightenment.

-(28) A bodhisattva’s practice is to exert perseverance, the source of good qualities for the purposes of all wandering beings, since we can see that even shravakas and pratyekabuddhas, who would accomplish only their own purposes, have such perseverance, they would turn away from a fire that has broken out on their heads.
+(28) A bodhisattva’s practice is to exert joyful perseverance, the source of good qualities for the purposes of all wandering beings, since we can see that even shravakas and pratyekabuddhas, who would accomplish only their own purposes, have such perseverance that they would turn from a fire that has broken out on their heads.

 If Hinayana practitioners, the shravakas and pratyekabuddhas, who work only for their own sakes to gain liberation, have incredible heroic courage, perseverance and effort to attain their goal, then we, who are working as bodhisattvas for the benefits of others, need even more.
 Shravakas are those who have the opportunity to listen to the Buddha’s teachings; while pratyekabuddhas practice on the basis of instincts during the dark ages when the Buddha’s teachings are unavailable.
 The example that’s given here, which comes from earlier texts as well, of demonstrating the type of perseverance and courage that these shravakas and pratyekabuddhas have, is the perseverance and courage to continue with their meditation or whatever spiritual practices they’re doing, even if a fire has broken out on their heads.
 Even if their head is on fire, they would ignore it, and not just freak out and stop to put it out.
 Instead, they would turn away from that, ignore it, and continue with their meditation practice.
 If they have such heroic perseverance that they won’t be distracted by their own individual worldly needs, then we would need even more as a bodhisattva.